 The Company plans to continue to manage the risk of modern slavery through the following activities:

 - The Company will increase the number of Tier 1 supply chain and PSL labour supply chain audits undertaken across the Group.

 - The Company will develop and implement an updated Whistle-blowing Policy including guidance on how to report concerns regarding modern slavery.

 - The Company will present modern slavery posters and appropriate information on all of its sites as well as the Company’s Intranet.

-To minimise the risk of modern slavery within our business and our supply chain, specialist training has been provided to appropriate procurement, human resources and operational staff.
-This continued to be reviewed and updated as required.
+To minimise the risk of modern slavery within our business and our supply chain, specialist training has been provided to appropriate procurement, HR and operational staff.
+This continues to be reviewed and updated as required.